Jnix2007/baseql-mcp/README.md

 - `base.events` → `address`, `block_timestamp`
 - `base.transactions` → `from_address`, `timestamp` (NOT block_timestamp)

-BaseQL documents all these gotchas
+BaseQL documents all these gotchas, making it easy for your agent to use CDP SQL API

 ### guardrails
 queries without time filters can scan 100GB+ and fail; BaseQL teaches agents to **always** filter by time first